wmayner/pyphi/docs/examples/magic_cut.rst

 within-mechanism connection severed by the cut.

 In the previous example, the MIP created a new concept, but the amount of
-|small_phi| in the constellation still decreased.
-This is not always the case.
+|small_phi| in the cause-effect structure still decreased.
+This is not always
-Next we will look at an example of system whoes MIP increases the amount of
-|small_phi|.
-This example is based on a five node network which follows the
-logic of the Rule 154 cellular automaton.
+the case.
+Next we will look at an example of system whoes MIP increases the amount of |small_phi|.
+This example is based on a five node network which follows the logic of the Rule 154 cellular automaton.
 Let's first load the network,

     >>> network = pyphi.examples.rule154_network()
     >>> state = (1, 0, 0, 0, 0)